Category:138 Project Development Chronology

 Speaking of road maps...

 First maps: The first Missouri road map, so far as State Highway Commission files reveal, was issued in 1851 by the federal government.
 Primary consideration was given to steamboat travel.
-The first road map put out by the state of Missouri was in 1918.
+The first road map put out by the state of Missouri was in 1918, although a map for internal use was produced in 1917.

 Most common title for MoDOT’s road map: “Missouri Official Highway Map” was used for the 1938 and 1939 editions as well as every edition except one since 1961.
 That one exception took place in 2013 when MoDOT produced the "Missouri Highway Map Centennial Edition" to celebrate its 100th anniversary.

 Second most common title: “Official Road Map of Missouri” used for all 11 editions from 1926 to 1936.